isomerpages/gb-assist/pages/solutionrepo/solution21.md

 ### Description

 The automated sushi making machine is a compact machine suitable for use  at outlet-level.
 It shapes and produces Nigiri rice balls / sushi rolls and dispenses them automatically.
 Once a nigiri is removed,  the next one will be dispensed automatically.
-The weight and hardness of the nigiri / rolls can be customised.
+The weight and hardness of the nigiri / rolls can be customised.Min capaity 6kg cooked riceGrant support 80% of cost of equipment, up to $16,000 grant

-Min capaity: 6kg cooked rice

-Grant support: 80% of cost of equipment, up to $16,000 grant

-### Details of Solution
+### Packages Available

 N.A.